Exploring Dog-Friendly Kirkwood

 Other Tips

-Whether you’re looking for a day trip or a longer getaway, Kirkwood has an abundance of dog friendly adventures, and the summer is a great time to enjoy all the Sierra Nevada wildflowers in full bloom and those invigorating alpine lake swims.
+Whether you’re planning a quick day trip or a multi-day getaway, Kirkwood offers endless dog-friendly adventures.
+Summer is the perfect season to catch the Sierra Nevada wildflowers in full bloom and let your pup cool off with a refreshing alpine lake swim.
 Happy hiking!

 Previous